MarkEWaite/gke-experiment/tutorial.md

 CloudBees Core requires SSD storage for the `JENKINS_HOME` directory.
 In this section, we'll create a new ssd storage type.

 ### Create a new SSD Storage Class
-1. Create a ssd-storage.yaml using either the web file editor, nano or you favorite file editor.
+1. Create a ssd-storage.yaml using either the web file editor, nano or you favorite file editor
-2. Copy the following contents into the new file.
+2. Copy the following contents into the new file (Control-V pastes clipboard content into the cloud shell)
 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass